Comparing RQ and Celery for Lightweight Python Tasks

 - Neglecting Redis

-maxmemory-policyconfiguration, resulting in silent job drops during memory pressure. - Using default heartbeat intervals that trigger false worker disconnects under high network latency.
+maxmemory-policyconfiguration — the correct policy depends on whether job loss is acceptable. - Using default heartbeat intervals that trigger false worker disconnects under high network latency.

 FAQ

-Q: Can I migrate from RQ to Celery without losing queued jobs?
-A: Direct migration is not seamless due to differing serialization formats and queue naming conventions.
+Can I migrate from RQ to Celery without losing queued jobs?
+Direct migration is not seamless due to differing serialization formats and queue naming conventions.
 Drain the RQ queue first.
 Implement a dual-write period.
-Use a Redis-to-RabbitMQ/Redis bridge script to forward pending jobs before switching workers.
+Use a bridge script to forward pending jobs from Redis before switching workers.
+See migrating from RQ to Celery for the full cutover runbook.